 Captures water quality and management.

-Captures source, availability and efficiency of water on the farm (mains, boreholes, ground, surface tanks, reservoirs, stored and grey water.)
+Captures source, availability and efficiency of water use on the farm (mains, boreholes, ground, surface tanks, reservoirs, stored and grey water.)

 Indicates the chemical, physical, and biological characteristics of water running within the farm boundary.